What’s new in GraphAware Hume 2.10: Commenting, data distribution, a new documentation portal and much more!

 • Google Cloud Storage Connector has been added as a component to Orchestra.

-Hume 2.10 also comes with new documentation with improved search functionality, more straightforward navigation, and more images.
-We have added a User Manual to the documentation that guides frequent and infrequent users of all skill levels through Hume.
+GraphAware Hume 2.10 also comes with new documentation with improved search functionality, more straightforward navigation, and more images.
+We have added a User Manual to the documentation that guides frequent and infrequent users of all skill levels through GraphAware Hume.

-Hume’s Operations Manual has been revisited and moved to the new platform.
+GraphAware Hume’s Operations Manual has been revisited and moved to the new platform.
 It supports administrators during installation, embedding, backup, and much more.

-Supercharge Hume’s UX
+Supercharge GraphAware Hume’s UX

 Further sources of knowledge

-Dive into the latest and greatest in Hume with a blog post on image recognition with Hume by our Machine Learning Engineer, Marco del Coco.
+Dive into the latest and greatest in GraphAware Hume with a blog post on image recognition with Hume by our Machine Learning Engineer, Marco del Coco.

-[BLOG] Graph-based image recognition in Hume
+[BLOG] Graph-based image recognition in GraphAware Hume